Imagine inheriting a gold ring or receiving one as a gift. Wonderful. You’d probably want to know what the ring’s value is, right?

 ERC-1155: The next-generation multi-token standard

-1155 also enables users to send batch transfers of multiple fungible and non-fungible tokens at once:
+ERC-1155 also allows users to send batch transfers of multiple fungible and non-fungible tokens at once:

-Furthermore, the superior design of ERC-1155 also allows for a swap of any amount of tokens in only 2 simple steps:
+Furthermore, the superior design of ERC-1155 also allows for a swap of any amount of tokens in only two steps:

-The strict standardization of token data means that if you integrate an ERC-1155 token from one project into your game or app, it is no extra effort to integrate tokens from other ERC-1155 projects as well—enabling projects to create high-value tokens that can provide perks across multiple platforms.
+The strict standardization of token data means that if you integrate an ERC-1155 token from one project into your game or app, it is no extra effort to integrate tokens from other ERC-1155 projects as well — which means high-value tokens can provide perks across multiple platforms.